SaraMWillis/example-docs/docs/registration_and_access/group_management/index.md

 !!! tip
     If you are interested in having an HPC staff member come to your class to do an Intro to HPC presentation, reach out to our consultants.

-If you are a faculty member and are teaching a course that makes use of HPC resources, you can create a Class Group that will grant your students system access.
+If you are a faculty member and are teaching a course that makes use of HPC resources, you can create a class group that will grant your students system access.
 Class groups are designed to be created and used for one semester only.

 ### Creating a Class Group